 Learning from Nature: The Future of Design

-Learning from Nature: The Future of Design demonstrates how designers are finding sustainable solutions to human challenges by emulating nature’s time-tested patterns and strategies.
-The exhibition invites all visitors to get involved in learning about biomimicry and designing based on ideas drawn from nature.
-The exhibition originated in March 2020 at Museum of Design Atlanta (MODA), but now you can visit an adapted version of it at the Kendeda Building.
+Learning from Nature: The Future of Design demonstrated how designers are finding sustainable solutions to human challenges by emulating nature’s time-tested patterns and strategies.
+The exhibition invited all visitors to get involved in learning about biomimicry and designing based on ideas drawn from nature.
+The exhibition originated in March 2020 at Museum of Design Atlanta (MODA).
+An adapted version of it was at the Kendeda Building from 2021 to 2023.

 Biomimicry is about valuing nature for what we can learn, not what we can extract, harvest, or domesticate.
 In the process, we learn about ourselves, our purpose, and our connection to each other and our home on earth. — Biomimicry Institute

 Have a design or engineering problem?
 The answer may be found in the natural world!
 Life appeared on Earth about 3.8 million years ago.
 Since that time, nature’s nonstop process of research and development has allowed organisms to adapt to changing circumstances and needs in order to become more resilient, sustainable, and efﬁcient.
 Biomimicry — the design strategy that is the subject of this exhibition — is the practice of learning from nature’s adaptations and emulating them to provide solutions to human challenges.
 It is innovation inspired by nature.

 Biomimicry is reframing how we think about nature.
 This discipline asks us to observe nature closely, to investigate how the natural world works, and to apply our observations and learnings to the human world.

 Engaging with biomimicry as a design strategy helps us understand that human activity takes place in the context of larger natural processes and cycles.
 It challenges us to learn from nature rather than simply using it for our beneﬁt.